microsoft/pyright/README.md

 Pyright is a full-featured, standards-based static type checker for Python.
 It is designed for high performance and can be used with large Python source bases.

 ### Command-line Tool or Visual Studio Code Extension
-Pyright includes both a [command-line tool](/docs/command-line.md) and an [extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-pyright.pyright) that implements the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).
+Pyright includes both a [command-line tool](/docs/command-line.md) and an [extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-pyright.pyright).

 ## Installation